 Valve Status

 This module provides an overview of the E-Series Ultrasonic Plus meters with integrated valves in your system.
-See the number of valves in the Open, Partial and Closed position and see pending valve movements.

-- Open–Normal water flow.
+- Open – Normal water flow.

-- Partial–Reduced water flow (0.35 gpm, typical flow based on 60 psi at the meter).
+- Partial – Reduced water flow (0.35 gpm, typical flow based on 60 psi at the meter).

-- Restricted–Restricted water flow suitable for humanitarian, life-sustaining measures (0.125 gpm or less, typical flow based on 60 psi at the meter).
+- Restricted – Restricted water flow suitable for humanitarian, life-sustaining measures (0.125 gpm or less, typical flow based on 60 psi at the meter).

-- Pending–a valve movement change has been scheduled.
+- Pending – A valve movement change has been scheduled.

 Any valve can be both Pending movement and one of Open, Partial or Restricted.